AAPs' first transgender candidate wants to encourage community to make a mark | Politics

 ''You know how society was at that time.
 Now people have started understanding and accepting us.
 But at that time, it was not possible to fight people.
 My parents did not want to give me up -- no parent can give up their child -- but they had to,'' she recalls.

 ''I have my mother and a younger brother, who has four children.
-I visit my family every six months.
+He is in a privat company I visit my family every six months.
 My father, who ran a small restaurant, died 15-16 years ago,'' she said.

 Having had to drop out from school when she was in Class 9 because of bullying and harassment, Bobi wants to ensure that others do not go through the same.